 Many projects can have an active press or social media coverage while sites are ongoing, but some stories might have to be held back until we have all the relevant facts prepared, as the information released needs to be accurate and clear.
-This can be beneficial as it also provides time to create more engaging visuals to go with the press release, such as video (link) or reconstructions (link).
+This can be beneficial as it also provides time to create more engaging visuals to go with the press release, such as video or reconstructions.

 Occasionally an unexpected archaeological discovery which is nationally important is made, this can create a wonderful PR opportunity for a client.
 Developers have to pay for archaeological work on all construction sites.
 With a press release they can show how they have worked closely with archaeologists to recover and record the archaeology, or how they have managed to protect heritage elements by adjusting their plan for the new development.
 These stories often can’t be released until well after the site has been archaeologically recorded, or even after the development is completed, but they can be just as effective at raising the profile of the site and developer.